 This plastic-free toilet paper is packaged in compostable, recycled cardboard.

-Bim Bam Boo say they have a specialised hypo-allergenic formula meaning the 2-ply tissue paper is great for sensitive skin.
+Bim Bam Boo uses a specialized hypo-allergenic formula meaning the 2-ply tissue paper is great for sensitive skin.

 Rebel Green’s tree-free toilet paper is septic safe and chlorine-free.

 They also have a 12 roll option.
 Both come wrapped in recyclable plastic packaging.